StephanErb/aurora-expedition/README.md

     # install the example app
     virtualenv venv
-    . venv/bin/activate
+    source venv/bin/activate
     pip install -e .

     # start the Flask app using Gunicorn as an HTTP server
     gunicorn toyserver.main:app --bind :8000

-We can now check form outside of our Vagrant box that the server is running es expected:
+We can now check form outside of our Vagrant box that the server is running as expected:

     $ curl http://aurora.local:8000
     <html><head><title></title></head>